 Within six months of this naming, it became clear that this work was life-work.
-Nia left her full-time position as Marketing & Communications Manager at BAX/Brooklyn Arts Exchange with no savings and a lot of clarity.
-Timothy Veit Jones joined her as partner in life and work which increased the institution’s capacity and helped keep Nia sane.
+Nia left a full-time position as Marketing & Communications Manager at BAX/Brooklyn Arts Exchange with no savings and a lot of clarity.
+Timothy Prolific Edwaujonte joined them as partner in life and work which increased the institution’s capacity and helped keep Nia sane.
 This partnership thrived through the fall of 2014 when it became clear that more hands were needed to sustain this structure.
 That November, we put out the call for support staff to work on a project-basis and the team grew to seven people in the months that followed.

 In the winter of 2016, growing pains ensued again.
-Feeling overwhelmed by managing communication between the team and our sojourners (read: clients), Nia took some time to vision a staff structure that would support the company’s rapid growth.
-These Liberation Levels, as they became known, defined a pathway for team members to enter, develop, and exit the PURPOSE Productions team after which they could create their own enterprises rooted in the practices they learned working with us.
+Feeling overwhelmed by managing communication between the team and our sojourners (read: clients), Nia took some time to vision a staff structure that would support PURPOSE’s rapid growth.
+These Liberation Levels, as they became known, defined a pathway for team members to enter, develop, and exit the PURPOSE Productions team after which they could create their own visions and/or cultivate their own communities rooted in the practices they learned working with us.
 Our team is a throughway, a rite of passage that invites folk to move from survival to thriving supported by strategy and purpose.

 We are making space for thriving and liberated lifestyles.
 By amplifying the stories that are so often left to the margins, we are challenging the definition of art and artists.
 We are making sure that in this digital of instant access, you also have instant understanding of the multitudes of Blackness and Black art that is being created, improvised, and developed.
 By handling the administrative tasks and watching the babies, we create time and space for the making, the improvising, the developing.
 And by understanding our role as engagement and not service, we are shattering the hierarchies that continue to leave artists, particularly artists of marginalized communities, reaching for crumbs under the table.